Ltmodz/TruflaChanagleFrontEnd/README.md

 will it just paginates

 ### Note
-: -used react hooks
+* used hooks
-  -styled components
+* used styled components
-  -every component is made by me non is imported from npm
+* all components are made by me